-- Support groups: Many older people are helped by attending a support group with other older people with the same type of cancer.
-Researchers have found that belonging to a support group can improve mood and quality of life and provide important coping skills.
-Check with your healthcare provider, the American Cancer Society, social work departments of hospitals or clinics in your area, as well as community centers or places of worship to find the right support group for you.
+Support groups: Many older people with cancer are helped by attending a support group with other older people with the same type of cancer.
+Researchers have found that support groups can improve morale, help you cope with your diagnosis, and improve your mood and quality of life.
+There are many options for finding support groups.
+Check with your healthcare provider, the American Cancer Society, social work departments of hospitals or clinics in your area, or community centers or places of worship.

-- Suicide prevention: Cancer patients have a higher suicide rate than the general population.
-It is extremely important, particularly in the first six months after learning that you have cancer, to talk to your healthcare team, family, or caregivers if you are having suicidal thoughts.
-Remember that your depression can be helped, and your outlook can improve significantly with treatment.
+Suicide prevention: Cancer patients have a higher suicide rate than the general population.
+Therefore, it is extremely important to talk to your healthcare team, family, or caregivers if you are having suicidal thoughts.

 Changes in Thinking or Memory

-Some people who are treated for cancer experience “fuzzy” thinking or memory problems, particularly if they are treated with chemotherapy.
-This effect is now known as “chemo brain” according to the American Cancer Society.
+Some people undergoing treatment for cancer may experience episodes of “fuzzy” thinking or confusion, particularly if being treated with chemotherapy.
+This condition is known as chemotherapy-associated cognitive impairment or “chemo brain.”
 Older cancer patients may be more likely to experience changes in thinking during cancer treatment.

-Most of the effects of “chemo brain”—also called mild cognitive impairment—do not last long, are not serious, and often get better on their own.
+Most of these effects do not last long, are not serious, and often get better on their own.
 However, for some older people, this “fuzzy thinking” can make it harder to carry out daily activities, such as balancing a checkbook or grocery shopping.

 Some older people report problems such as:

-- forgetting things they use to have no trouble remembering, such as names, dates, words, or events
+- forgetting things that they used to remember easily, such as dates, words, or events

 - being more disorganized and slow with routine tasks; having difficulty making plans

-To help you manage problems with a decrease in mental function, the American Cancer Society and other groups suggest the following tips:
+To help manage these problems, the American Cancer Society and other groups suggest the following tips: